GabeStah/Airbrake.io/Copy/Language Page Rewrites/PHP/text.md

     (new AirbrakeHandler(Configure::read('Error')))->register();
 ```

 Now create a new file at `src/Error/AirbrakeHandler.php` and paste the following code.
-As usual, be sure to replace the `Project ID` and `Project API Key` values with your own settings from the `Airbrake.io` project dashboard:
+As usual, be sure to replace the `Project ID` and `Project API Key` values with your own settings from the `Airbrake` project dashboard:

 ```php
 <?php